Boston, Massachusetts

 Peter Sarapas Square sign in Cambridge

 Lithuania's Jews also moved to Boston before World War 1 forming the community of "Anshei Vilner" (Yiddish for "People of Vilnius").
 Their modest synagogue (Vilna Shul, erected 1919) was built near the Boston Commons.
 It was abandoned in 1985 after the Jews left the district but unlike many other similar buildings, it was saved from demolition.
-It has since been repurposed as a museum which offers a chance to return back in time to the era when Jewish communities were poor.
+It has since been repurposed as a cultural center, offering various events including ~once-a-month history tours.
+The plaque mentions that it was founded by "Eastern Europeans".

 Vilna Shul synagogue in Boston

-In the suburb of Norwood, a former Lithuanian church has been converted into apartments.
-Nothing Lithuanian remains there.
+In the suburb of Norwood, the local Lithuanian church was closed during the Massachusetts ethnic-church-closing-spree of 2004.
+It has been converted into apartments Nothing Lithuanian remains there.

 Norwood Lithuanian church